Cycloid: History

 Constructing the tangent of the cycloid dates to August 1638 when Mersenne received unique methods from Roberval, Pierre de Fermat and René Descartes.
-Mersenne passed these results along to Galileo, who gave them to his students Torricelli and Viviana, who were able to produce a quadrature.
+Mersenne passed these results along to Galileo, who gave them to his students Torricelli and Viviani, who were able to produce a quadrature.
 This result and others were published by Torricelli in 1644, which is also the first printed work on the cycloid.
 This led to Roberval charging Torricelli with plagiarism, with the controversy cut short by Torricelli's early death in 1647.

 In 1658, Blaise Pascal had given up mathematics for theology but, while suffering from a toothache, began considering several problems concerning the cycloid.
 His toothache disappeared, and he took this as a heavenly sign to proceed with his research.
 Eight days later he had completed his essay and, to publicize the results, proposed a contest.
 Pascal proposed three questions relating to the center of gravity, area and volume of the cycloid, with the winner or winners to receive prizes of 20 and 40 Spanish doubloons.
 Pascal, Roberval and Senator Carcavy were the judges, and neither of the two submissions (by John Wallis and Antoine de Lalouvère) was judged to be adequate.
 While the contest was ongoing, Christopher Wren sent Pascal a proposal for a proof of the rectification of the cycloid; Roberval claimed promptly that he had known of the proof for years.
-Wallis published Wren's proof (crediting Wren) in Wallis's Tractus Duo, giving Wren priority for the first published proof.
+Wallis published Wren's proof (crediting Wren) in Wallis's Tractatus Duo, giving Wren priority for the first published proof.

 Fifteen years later, Christiaan Huygens had deployed the cycloidal pendulum to improve chronometers and had discovered that a particle would traverse a segment of an inverted cycloidal arch in the same amount of time, regardless of its starting point.
 In 1686, Gottfried Wilhelm Leibniz used analytic geometry to describe the curve with a single equation.
 In 1696, Johann Bernoulli posed the brachistochrone problem, the solution of which is a cycloid.